-One of the terms that is used often these days is “semantic search.”
+One of the terms that are often used these days is “semantic search.”
 This simply means that Google tries to figure out what the intention of the searcher is.
 For example, if you look for diabetic recipes, the search engine may also return low carb recipes, which would be relevant for someone needing to cook for a diabetic.

-LSI (Latent Semantic Indexing) has been on the rise for a while, but it is increasingly important in 2014.
-The search engines are seeking to eliminate spam and move the best and most relevant sites to the top of the search results and LSI is one of the simplest ways to improve your rankings.
+LSI (Latent Semantic Indexing) has been on the rise for a while, but it is increasingly more and more important.
+The search engines are seeking to eliminate spam and move the best and most relevant sites to the top of the search results, and LSI is one of the simplest ways to improve your rankings.

 Rather than use the same keyword, such as “New York restaurants” over and over in your content, you will want to use keywords that relate to this.
 These could include phrases like:

 - Union City Seafood

 The keywords should be related to your actual topic.
 Avoid adding random keyword phrases just to increase rankings, as this is likely to backfire on you.
 Search engines are cracking down on cheating these days.

 Use a range of related words to help search engines decide whether your content is appropriate for specific searches.
 It also makes your website copy easier for humans to read.
 No one is interested in seeing the same phrases over and over in an article.
 However, optimizing for semantic search is far more complicated than just adapting your content and keywords.

 Google and Bing have been using Schema.org’s semantic markup for over a year.
 This method requires using standardized schemas or HTML on your site to make it more readable for search engine spiders.